Congratulations 2026-2027 Board of Governors!

 vii.
 Invites recipients and families to Scholarship Awards Ceremony.

 viii.
-Submits ARTICLE and photo to Marketing and Website Chair after Ceremony.
+Submits articles and photos to Marketing and Website Chair after Ceremony.

 ix.
 Maintains a record of scholarship recipients to include name, contact information, and school attending.